Alina (novel)

-Alina is the second novel, published in 2006, by Northern Ireland writer Jason Johnson.
+Alina is a 2006 novel by Northern Irish writer Jason Johnson.
 When the eponymous character, an online sex worker or "cam whore", disappears, two mismatched travelling companions leave Belfast for Romania to find her.

 The story addresses the abnormality of the underworld relationship between the post-communist east and capitalist west within Europe in the 21st century.
 It has been described as an exploration of "Ceaușescu's regime via allegory."

 Plot summary

 Henry Sender discovers that a website he has inherited is an outlet for eastern European webcam operatives, selling themselves live online to customers around the world.
 As he begins to explore his potentially new career as a webmaster, he "meets" one of his clients, Alina, who rents time on the portal and has a string of disconcerting customers.
 As an email relationship builds, she suddenly stops communicating and no longer appears online.
 She had told Henry earlier that she was planning to meet one of her customers in real life.

 Suffering from a bipolar disorder and bouts of paranoia, timid Henry hires a bodyguard, Shuff Sheridan, to travel with him to Romania in order to track down Alina.
 As Sheridan loosens up along the way, he begins to engineer violent episodes as the men travel from Belfast to London, and from Bucharest to Iași.
 Hard drinking Sheridan picks violent fights with random strangers while consistently consoling a panic stricken Henry by telling him that he is his Protector.

 Meanwhile, Alina meets her customer, Gadaka, in the flesh and he takes her to an apartment he has hired in the city of Iași.
 He explains that he will pay her the large and agreed sum, but that she will have to be his sex slave for eight days.
 As Alina begins what she hopes will be her final sordid encounter, it appears that Sheridan and Sender simultaneously embark on a night out in the same town during which a Russian mafia enforcer is killed.

 Back home in Belfast, elderly Francis Cleary is dying while locked inside a steel box.
 Unable to escape, he thinks back on his times as a maverick philosophy lecturer and how Sheridan was his most eager student.